The Best Smart Coffee Machine In 2022

 Loads more…

-For instance, my silver one (I have a silver one and a black one) now has the “slayer mod” an exceptionally humble mos which allows me to work with the water knob to control the pressure on the fly, allowing me to do “flow profiling”, which I won’t get into within this article, but just take my word for it, this is one chuffing smart espresso machine!
+For instance, my silver one (I have a silver one and a black one) now has the “slayer mod” an exceptionally humble mos which allows me to work with the water knob to control the pressure on the fly, allowing me to do “flow profiling”, which I won’t get into within this post, but just take my word for it, this is one chuffing smart espresso machine!

 For more, see: